RLynx0/backer/README.md

 However, it must include a `source` and a `target` value, to define what file or directory should be backed up to where.
-These values are only found in a `run`-definition and have no default value.
+These can not be defined in `template` and have no default values.

 <a name="ValuesAndSections" />

 ## Values and Sub-Sections
-Here's an overview over all values found in the `template`- and `run`-sections.
+Here's an overview of all values found in the `template`- and `run`-sections.

-- `source`
-  (format string)
+- `source` (format string)

-  Path to the source file or source directory of the backup.
+  Path to the source file or source directory of the backup

-- `target`
+  Not definable in `template`

-  (format string)
+- `target` (format string)

-  Path to the target file or target directory of the backup.
+  Path to the target file or target directory of the backup

-- `exclude`
+  Not definable in `template`

-  (Array of format strings)
+- `exclude` (Array of format strings)

-  List of files or directories to exclude from the backup.
+  List of files or directories to exclude from the backup

-- `output`
-  (number or string)
+- `output` (number or string)

-  Output level of the backup.
+  Output level of the backup

   Possible values:
   | number | string      | summary               |